NICD-UK/project-template/README.md

 <img src="figures/rstudio-packages.png" height=80>

-To save the packages to a dependencies file run:
+To save the packages to the dependencies file run:

 ```
 make save
 ```

-To load the packages from a dependencies file run:
+To load the packages from the dependencies file run:

 ```
 make load